Did you know Taiwan has the largest number and density of high mountains in the world? While this island may be small in

 - Chang Kai-Shek Memorial Hall: a huge and impressive building.
 Time your visit to coincide with the changing of the guards (every hour on the hour from 10 am to 4 pm).
 Also visit the nearby Gate of Great Centrality and Perfect Uprightness, National Concert Hall, and the National Theater.

 - Take a day trip to Maokong: a pretty little village on the outskirts of Taipei that can be reached by Gondola (buy your ticket online here) or bus.
 There are great hiking opportunities around the village, which is known for the cultivation of high-quality tea.

 Click here to read about more things to do in Taipei.

 Day 20 – 23: Hualien and the Taroko Gorge

 The East coast was my favorite part of Taiwan and I have only seen a small section!
-There are steep cliffs, a stunning blue ocean, marble mountains, and green jungle.
+There are steep cliffs, a stunning blue ocean, marble mountains, and a green jungle.

 It’s much less populated than the rest of Taiwan, only 4% of the Taiwanese live on the East Coast.
 We spent 3 days in Hualien and used this relaxed city as a base to explore the famous Taroko Gorge and the area south of Hualien.